About

 FAQ

-- Most generative drops are either fully artist-curated (you get what was made) or fully open (you mint a random seed).
-Filament does both at once: the Edition piece is mine, the Twin piece is yours, delivered together.
+Most generative drops are either fully artist-curated (you get what was made) or fully open (you mint a random seed).
+Filament does both at once: the Edition piece is one I picked, the Twin piece is yours, delivered together.
 It's the cleanest resolution we could find of curation versus participation.

-- An Ethereum L2 (final pick announced before launch).
-Low gas, supports both crypto wallets and credit-card checkout via a fiat relayer.
+Ethereum mainnet.
+Supports both crypto wallets and credit-card checkout via a fiat relayer.

 See the edition.